rayzio-jax/Freelanceku-API/README.md

-# Freelance API
+# Freelancekuuu API

-This is a public Freelance API where you can get a data of freelancers.
-If this API is approved by government to integrate data of many people identity I might need a team to maintenance this and handle all kind of regulations.
+Do you ever think that why every freelancing platform have their own data and it's not integrated each other, so if you wanna find a freelancer to hire you should look into different platforms?
+So this API might help any new freelancing platform to integrate data each other, and you can customize your own tax or fee for your platform services, or developing a features that value your platform from other platform.

 ## Purpose

-This API intentionally to support integrationd data of freelancers, and for any freelance market to get freelancer data to integrated each other.
+This API intentionally to support integration data of freelancers into such of freelancing platform or marketplace.
+So any platform could focus building their own features instead, and use this API to integrate data of freelancers.

+Example, if you building a platform XYZ and you need data about freelancers, you could use this API to integrate with freelancers data, and you can focus to build a features for your platform such as chatbot, real-time chat for freelancer, customer service chat, built-in meeting feature, and etc.

 ## Endpoint

-### Required Header
+### Required headers for authorization

 * api-key: YOUR_API_KEY